 Any thoughts?

-If you changed your hard drive like it should, you have never touched your logic board, so I would be surprised if it is broke.
+If you changed your hard drive appropriately, you would have never touched your logic board, so I would be surprised if it is broke.
 How did you replace your hard drive?
-Does the LED-indicators on the battery still work?
+Do the LED-indicators on the battery still work?

 This sounds a lot like a Logic Board (Motherboard) error.
 These are costly to fix and require a lot of skill and an expensive replacement.